 Welcome to Foodesigns.
 I'm Lisa Golden Schroeder & these are my personal, highly indulgent, and probably not so unique kitchen stories.
 But this year, 2018, promises to be an especially adventuresome year...

-Now that it's March, I guess it's time to formally reveal that I'm part of a fantastic team that will welcome a new book to the shelves of indie bookstores and cyberspace in early April 2018.
+Now that it's officially spring, it's time to formally reveal that I'm part of a fantastic team that is welcoming a new book to the shelves of indie bookstores and cyberspace.
 "Untamed Mushrooms: From Field to Table" hails from the Minnesota Historical Society Press, as a new imprint that is a hybrid guide for foraging for wild mushrooms + a cookbook that finishes the journey from the hunt to the kitchen.
 If you're interested in paying serious (and somewhat educated) attention to mysterious fungi you stumble over in local woods and fields, you might find it an entertaining and truly useful resource.
-My co-authors, certified wild mushroom expert Michael Karns & brilliant photographer Dennis Becker, made the process of delivering a book of substance (over 300 pages with exceptional photography + more than 100 recipes) an extraordinary adventure.
+My co-authors, certified wild mushroom expert Michael Karns & brilliant photographer Dennis Becker, made the process of delivering a book of substance (over 300 pages with exceptional photography + more than 100 recipes) an extraordinary venture.
 If you have a minute, jump over to our book web site, untamedmushrooms.com, to learn more.

 As a journal-keeper and secret doodler, trifling with food is just an accounting of some of my favorite kitchen experiments, food ideas I've been passionate about for years, or passing food fancies.
-I guess I've had a history of being a bit of a culinary dilettante, leading to a fairly wide knowledge of lots of food history and cooking styles, but wisdom that's not always as deep as it probably should be.
+I guess I've had a history of being a bit of a culinary dilettante (albeit well trained), leading to a fairly wide knowledge of lots of food history and cooking styles, but wisdom that's not always as deep as it probably should be.
 So I never stop learning.